 Breach policy and breach notification are things that are extremely important.
 There are templates for breach notification, but the policy alone does not mitigate risk.
 There needs to be an understanding within the organization, business associate, or covered entity of what a breach is and what the breach policy is.
 There also need to be auditing and logging and other systems (IDS) in place to detect and investigate a breach.
 Detecting the breach is often the challenge which is why having a comprehensive audit log is necessary and, more importantly, being able to generate alerts off the log is critical.
 Look for something from us to help you address this problem shortly.

 At Datica we have both a breach policy and a breach checklist that we can follow in the case of a breach.
-We’ve mock tested this policy and checklist to assure it makes sense and all relevant workforce members understand their roles.
-If you want to learn more about our policies for handling breaches, please just ask.
+We've mock tested this policy and checklist to assure it makes sense and all relevant workforce members understand their roles.
+Also make sure to learn about GDPR breach checklists.